enums/EMCVLib/README.md

 empty

-## EMCV
+## EMCVFactory

-A wrapped functions whitch can do some computer vision calculate.
+A wrapped functions whitch can do some computer vision calculations.

 ### Property